Inpatient Drug Rehab: Medicaid & Medicare

 Phoenix Recovery Experience

 Patients and their families who choose The Phoenix Recovery and Counseling Centers for drug and alcohol rehabilitation gain the tools to recover from their addiction, and they learn and develop disease-management skills.
-We also focus on helping our patients and their families to identify, define, and achieve stability in their pursuit of a meaningful life.
-Through the services we provide and their own efforts, patients and their family members can achieve improved emotional and cognitive health and can begin to heal their relationships.

 If you or a loved one is suffering from an addiction